Running an agency is difficult. Running a successful one, even more difficult.

 What is Fetch & Funnel?

-Fetch & Funnel is an acquisition agency, and we specialize in helping e-commerce brands to scale sales and revenue- primarily through social advertising and sales funnels.
+Fetch & Funnel is an acquisition agency.
+We specialize in helping e-commerce brands to scale sales and revenue–primarily through social advertising and sales funnels.

-We’ve also been designing, testing, integrating Messenger as a channel into our social strategies for almost two years now.
+We’ve also been designing, testing and integrating Messenger as a channel into our social strategies for almost two years now.

-We found Facebook Messenger to be one of the best ways for a brand to be able to acquire customers because Messenger is incredibly strong at helping solve problems throughout your marketing funnel.
+We found Facebook Messenger to be one of the best ways for a brand to acquire customers, because it’s an incredibly powerful way to solve problems throughout your marketing funnel.

 How did you decide to integrate messenger marketing into your clients’ strategy?

-We still do Facebook advertising the way we were doing it before Messenger, but the second we saw that you could build a subscriber base on Messenger, our first thought was that this is going to be the next biggest marketing channel that exists.
+We still do Facebook advertising the way we were doing it before Messenger, but the second we saw that you could build a subscriber base on Messenger, our first thought was that this is going to be the next biggest marketing channel.

-It was just super obvious, and then we had to figure out how to utilize it.
+It was just super obvious, all we had to do was to figure out how to utilize it.